aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-formatting/_index.md

 1. Create an instance of the [**Presentation**](https://reference.aspose.com/slides/net/aspose.slides/presentation) class.
 1. Obtain a slide's reference by its index.
-1. Add a chart with default data along with the any of desired type (in this example we will use ChartType.LineWithMarkers).
+1. Add a chart with default data along with the any of desired type (in this example we will use ChartType::LineWithMarkers).
 1. Access the chart Value Axis and set the following properties:
    1. Setting **Line format** for Value Axis Major Grid lines
    1. Setting **Line format** for Value Axis Minor Grid lines